 The area is also well known for its array of fruit stores, where patrons indulge in the local delight of durians.
 Numerous stores are dedicated solely toward serving durians, decked with seating and boxes of tissue paper for patrons to clean themselves with.
 One of such shops is The Durian Prince, which sources durians on a daily basis from Tangkak and Pahang in Malaysia.
 Prices of various durians are updated on a daily basis on their Facebook page, so willing patrons can whet their appetite even before arriving.

 Aljunied has a strong, safe nightlife culture, owing partially to the variety of food options there, many of which open only in the evening.
 If you’re looking to take your night easy with a couple of drinks, Aljunied is where it’s at!
+And 99.co has hand-picked a few of these watering holes that you definitely shouldn't miss out on.

 More familiar options are also available, like at Stickies Bar @ Aljunied.
 The bar is known for cheap beer towers and Beer O’ Clock, where any glass of house poured liquor or pint of draught beer is priced in accordance to the time. $2 beer at 2 PM?
 There’s no better excuse to be day-drinking.